nvim-flutter/flutter-tools.nvim/README.md

 You can override any options available in the `lspconfig` setup, this call essentially wraps it and adds some extra `flutter` specific handlers and utilisation options.

+#### Flutter binary

+In order to run flutter commands you _might_ need to pass either a _path_ a _command_ to the plugin so it can find your installation of flutter.
+Must people will not need this since it will find the executable path of `flutter` similar to `which flutter` which should find the absolute path to your binary.
+If using something like `asdf` or some other version manager, or you installed flutter via `snap` or in some other custom way, then you need to pass in a command by specifying `flutter_lookup_cmd = <my-command>`.
+If you have a full path already you can pass it in using `flutter_path`.

 # Functionality